artemkovalyov/someoneinmyhead/src/posts/emacs/xkb/tweak-xkb-for-emacs-in-linux.md

 mod5        ISO_Level3_Shift (0x5c),  Mode_switch (0xcb)
 ```

-The results are rather terrible.
+As you can see, the initial keyboard settings are rather terrible.

-- <kbd>Alt</kbd> and <kbd>Meta</kbd> share `mod1`
+- <kbd>Alt</kbd> and <kbd>Meta</kbd> both share `mod1` which means my system can't tell difference between this modifiers.
-- `mod2` is taken by <kbd>Num Lock</kbd>
+- `mod2` is taken by <kbd>Num Lock</kbd> which means I need to free it up if I want ot use it.
-- `mod3` is empty
+- `mod3` is empty which is such a waste in my case
-- <kbd>Super</kbd> and <kbd>Hyper</kbd> shared `mod4`
+- <kbd>Super</kbd> and <kbd>Hyper</kbd> crowd the `mod4` while `mod3` is so lonely

 ## Let's See How We Can Fix It

-To my opinion `XKB` has the most intricate and tangled API I've ever worked with.
-That's caused by an intrinsic complexity of the domain and lots of inherited legacy.
-However, my personal believe is - setting up your keyboard shouldn't be a rocket science.
-Sadly, it's even a bit worse than that but let's get to business instead of complaining.
+In my opinion `XKB` has the most intricate and tangled API I have ever worked with.
+I think it is caused by an intrinsic complexity of the domain and lots of inherited legacy.
+There are so many keyboards to support our there together with ensuring compatibility from prehistoric times of computer era.
+However, my personal believe is - setting up your keyboard should not be a rocket science.
+Sadly, it still is.
+This means I have get to business instead of complaining.

 ### Step 1: figure out existing XKB configuration

-In Linux it live in `/usr/share/X11/xkb/`
+In Linux it lives in `/usr/share/X11/xkb/`

 ```treeview
 /usr/share/X11/xkb/